ibm-cloud-docs/vmwaresolutions/conref.md

 7. VLANs
 {: #deletinginstance-components-list}

-Review the following information before you proceed.
+Review the following information before you proceed:
 * Any existing VLANs that you own, outside of {{site.data.keyword.vmwaresolutions_full}}, are not deleted.
 * Any VLANs that contain your own resources, such as gateways or Veeam® servers are not deleted.
 * Any VLANs or subnets without attached gateways or servers are deleted even though you might have IP addresses assigned to it from the subnets to your VMs.